dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

   * Supports a generic JDBC driver option (such as DataGrip) or
   * Supports Dremio and uses ArrowFlightSQL driver version 12.0.0 or higher.

-For information on the partner integrations, their documentation, and more &mdash; refer to the [dbt Semantic Layer integrations](https://www.getdbt.com/product/semantic-layer-integrations) page.
+Refer to [dbt Semantic Layer integrations](https://www.getdbt.com/product/semantic-layer-integrations) for information on the partner integrations, their documentation, and more.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-architecture.jpg" width="95%" title="The universal dbt Semantic Layer connecting to integration tools."/>